Picking the Right Trace Width

 What is Trace Width and Why is it Important?

 What is a PCB trace width, and why is its specification important?
-A PCB trace forms the connecting bridge for various electrical signals—power, analog, or digital—between two junctions.
+A copper trace forms the connecting bridge for various electrical signals—power, analog, or digital—between two junctions.
 Junctions can be an empty pad, a test point, or a component pin.

 Trace width, often expressed in mils or thousands of an inch, can vary in size.
 Typical trace widths for regular signals without special requirements usually span between 7-12 mil and extend several inches in length.
 The width and length of a trace are determined based on a multitude of factors, as previously outlined.